mantu10kumar/delta-demo/README.md

 # delta-demo
-This is for Git and Github Class
+This is for Git and Github Class.